 I was recently interviewed by Business Week for an article about European business schools and how they are attracting more and more American talent.
-The full article is here; my quotes are on the second page under the IMD section.
+The full article is here; my quotes are on behind a paywall under the IMD section:

 What do you think, how did I do?
 Everything I say, write, or do at IMD is scrutinized and evaluated so why not this too?
 How well do I represent the appeal of a European MBA as a career choice?
 How well do I represent IMD as a program?
 How well do I represent myself to potential employers (Would you want to hire me?) or potential IMD applicants (Would you want to work on projects with me?)?
 Please leave me a comment or shoot me an email with your honest feedback–there is no pride in authorship here!